WilcoTerink/GlabTop2-py/docs/source/installation.rst

 .. note::

-   GlabTop2-py requires the PCRaster dynamic modelling framework, which needs to be downloaded from:
+   If GlabTop2-py is NOT installed using the :ref:`Anaconda <installation_anaconda>` package manager, then a manual installation of the PCRaster dynamic modelling framework is required.
+This can be downloaded from:

    http://pcraster.geo.uu.nl/downloads/latest-release/

-   GlabTop2-py was developed using PCRaster version 4.3.0 and Python 3.6, 3.7, or 3.8 (64 bits).
+   Installation through Anaconda is therefore strongly recommended.

 This page describes how you can install GlabTop2-py.
 There are three ways of installing GlabTop2-py: